Updated: Aug 16

 Prevention is your best tool here.
 Your pup shouldn't have the opportunity to make mistakes or develop bad habits.
 However, mistakes will happen and, when they do, you must address them calmly.
 A confident “No!” or a pop on the leash can be appropriate corrections, although luring or redirecting your pup to a more appropriate activity often works better.
 Map your dog's bad behaviors by making mental notes of his mistakes and ramp up your training of these specific circumstances to prevent the situation from happening again in the future.

 If you find yourself in a situation where your small corrections don't work and you feel the need to escalate their intensity, please ask the advice of a good balanced trainer first.
-Harsher corrections might be necessary at times and, if you must go down that road, make sure that you know what you're doing and you're not ruining the relationship that you worked so hard to build or creating phobias and anxieties.
+Harsher corrections might be necessary at times and, if you must go down that road, make sure that you know what you're doing and you're not ruining the relationship that you worked so hard to build or creating phobias and anxieties in your dog.

 Your puppy is like a sponge and he will develop lifelong habits during the first few months of his life.
 An extra effort early on will save you years of headaches later.
 If you don’t let your puppy know how good the couch tastes or how nice it is to chew on the leg of the table, you will be able to trust him more and, as a result, he will enjoy more freedom sooner.
 When you see him heading for your furniture or the trash can with bad intentions, offer him a chew treat, a stuffed Kong or challenge him to a game of tug.